-This section presents an overview of the Cross-Platform Data Sharing (CDS) feature of Symantec's Veritas Storage FoundationTM software.
+This section presents an overview of the Cross-Platform Data Sharing (CDS) feature of Veritas InfoScale Storage Foundation.
 CDS provides you with a foundation for moving data between different systems within a heterogeneous environment.
 The machines may be running HP-UX, AIX, Linux or the SolarisTM operating system (OS), and they may all have direct access to physical devices holding data.
-CDS allows Symantec's Veritas products and applications to access data storage independently of the operating system platform, enabling them to work transparently in heterogeneous environments.
+CDS allows Veritas products and applications to access data storage independently of the operating system platform, enabling them to work transparently in heterogeneous environments.